Troll i ord

 The action in the film takes place at a hotel in the high mountains just before Easter.
 The main roles are played by the Norwegian actors Henki Kolstad, Inger Marie Andersen, and Guri Stormoen and the Danish actors Ib Schønberg and Jytte Ibsen.
 The alpinist Marius Eriksen Jr. plays a ski trainer, and the Marius sweater was featured in the film.
 Troll i ord also contains several song numbers, including the hit "Vinter i eventyrland" (Winter in Wonderland) with The Monn Keys.
-The outdoor scenes were filmed at Skeikampen in the municipality of Gausdal.
+The outdoor scenes were filmed at Skeikampen in Gausdal Municipality.